Bali Holiday Visa for Australians: New Visa-Free Travel Policy, Cost & Requirements (2026)

 4. What documents are required for a Bali visa on arrival?

-To get a VoA, you’ll need a passport valid for at least six months, proof of an onward or return flight, and evidence of sufficient funds.
+you’ll need a passport valid for at least six months, proof of an onward or return flight, and evidence of sufficient funds.
 The visa is issued directly at the airport, making it a simple option for most travelers.

 5. How long do Bali e-visas take to process?